spdk/spdk/doc/nvmf_tgt_pg.md

 Further, RDMA NICs expose different queue depths for READ/WRITE operations than they do for SEND/RECV operations.
-The RDMA transport reports available queue depth based on SEND/RECV operation limits and will queue in software as necessary to accomodate (usually lower) limits on READ/WRITE operations.
+The RDMA transport reports available queue depth based on SEND/RECV operation limits and will queue in software as necessary to accommodate (usually lower) limits on READ/WRITE operations.